Do you want to change a parenting order?

 At Barton Family Lawyers, we assist our client’s to negotiate and formalise final parenting agreements, through alternative dispute resolution and we recommend court action only as a last resort.

-Contact us today and book a reduced rate confidential consultation with one of our family law experts to have a discussion about your specific circumstances.
+Contact us today and book a reduced rate confidential consultation with one of our experienced Brisbane Family Lawyers to have a confidential discussion about your individual circumstances.